AlbertoBarrago/smart-contract-service/README.md

 # smart-contract
-A little set of smart-contract for get in deep in this chain world.
+A little set of smart-contract for get in deep in this block-chain world.

-- 01 - SetMessage, message
+- AuthContract: register user, authenticate, getPublicKey
 ## Installing steps

 Install the dependencies